ziwei531/anime-list-website/README.md

 It has both dark and light mode!
 Accomplished using tailwind

-# This website will have (still deciding) functionalities
+# This website will have 3 functionalities

 - Home page.
 Displays all the anime available.
 Will include a way for users to select what they wish to view.
 By default, it is the trending anime option.
-- Search Function (hopefully im smart enough)
+- Search Function
 - When anime is clicked, users will be redirected to the individual Descriptions of the anime

 # If you are in need of assistance with the graphQL querying